Individualized Policy Evaluation and Learning under Clustered Network Interference: Policy Evaluation

-In addition, there exists $\eta>0$ such that $\eta<\Prob(A_{ij}=a_{ij} \mid \bX_i)<1-\eta$ for any $a_{ij}\in\{0,1\}$. \end{assumption} The assumption implies the conditional independence of treatment assignments across individuals within the same cluster \citep{eric2012}, i.e., $A_{ij}\indep\bA_{i(-j)}\mid \bX_i$ where $\bA_{i(-j)} \in \mathcal{A}\left(M_i-1\right)$ denotes the vector of treatment indicators for all units in cluster $i$ other than unit $j$.
-In addition, Assumption~\ref{ass:factorCPS} implies that only the individual-level propensity scores must be non-zero.
-This contrasts with Assumption~\ref{ass:DGP}(b), which states that every treatment combination must have non-zero probability.
 Assumption~\ref{ass:factorCPS} is satisfied under a Bernoulli randomized trial, i.e., each $A_{ij}\sim \operatorname{Bern}(p_{ij})$ for $p_{ij}\in(0,1)$.
+The assumption implies the conditional independence of treatment assignments across individuals within the same cluster \citep{eric2012}, i.e., $A_{ij}\indep\bA_{i(-j)}\mid \bX_i$ where $\bA_{i(-j)} \in \mathcal{A}\left(M_i-1\right)$ denotes the vector of treatment indicators for all units in cluster $i$ other than unit $j$.
+Recall that Assumption~\ref{ass:DGP}(b) demands strong overlap for every treatment combination, which is unlikely to hold when $\bA_i$ is a high-dimensional treatment vector.
+In contrast, Assumption~\ref{ass:factorCPS} only requires the individual-level propensity scores to be sufficiently bounded from zero.
+This means that the constant, which satisfies Assumption~\ref{ass:DGP}(b), is likely to satisfy Assumption~\ref{ass:factorCPS}.